Wedding Venue Viewing Checklist: Complete Inspection Guide - Cheese Wedding Cake Shop

 Food and beverage decisions rank among your most impactful venue considerations, as they'll directly affect your budget and guest experience.
 When inspecting a venue, thoroughly examine its catering styles and policies.
 Some venues require you to use their in-house catering services, while others allow external vendors.
 Inquire about their experience with various service formats, ranging from elegant plated dinners to interactive food stations.
 Consider reviewing seasonal menu options to ensure fresh ingredients are available for your wedding date.

 Guest preferences might lead you to choose formal plated dinners for a more sophisticated dining experience.
-Evaluate the venue's bar setup and selection of beverages.
+Evaluate the venue's bar setup and beverage selection.
 Check if they hold a liquor license and whether you can bring your alcohol to save costs.
 Consider the bar's location in relation to the reception area, ensuring easy guest access while minimising congestion.
-Look for adequate refrigeration and ice-making capabilities, especially for outdoor summer weddings, to provide a cool and refreshing experience.
+Look for adequate refrigeration and ice-making capabilities, especially for outdoor summer weddings, to provide a cool, refreshing experience.

 During your venue tour, be sure to inquire about these essential catering and bar elements:

 Pay close attention to the venue's layout to ensure a smooth service flow.
-You'll want to have separate staging areas for food and beverages, as well as adequate space for buffet lines if applicable, and strategically placed service stations.
+You'll want to have separate staging areas for food and beverages, adequate space for buffet lines (if applicable), and strategically placed service stations.

 Don't forget to discuss their policies on setup and breakdown times, as these can impact your catering costs.
 If you're considering outdoor catering, ensure the venue has contingency plans for weather protection and temperature control of food and beverages.